monteiroman/medidas2_magicScript/README.md

 This project is intended to be a repository of horn antennas for OpenEMS.
 Developed for the Department of Medidas Electrónicas II (Electronic Measurements II) of the UTN FRBA (National Technological University of Buenos Aires).

+## MagicScript

+Script for design and simulation of horn antennas. **NOTE**: For using this script OpenEMS must be installed on "~/opt/openEMS" (as it is by default).

 ## Tests

-Test zone for script development, you can see the readme [here](/Tests/README.md).
-When the project has significant changes, they will be added to [MagicScript.m](MagicScript.m) (currently at step 3).
+Test zone for script development, you can see the readme [here](/Tests/README.md). .

 ## Checkpoints